 American artist Kerry James Marshall visits his exhibit at the Fundació Tàpies together with a group of students

 30 students specialized in the arts from EASD Pau Gargallo in Badalona visited on October 3rd the exhibit “Kerry James Marshall.
 Painting and other stuff” at the Fundació Tàpies accompanied by an exceptional guide: the artist.
 Marshall spoke to them about the goal and the meaning of his art, as well as the close ties between artistic trends and the evolution of society.
 This activity is part of our program Connect-U.S., aimed at promoting American English among youth.

 On July 21 Consul General Tanya C. Anderson, hosted an Iftar dinner at her residence with regional authorities, leaders of local Muslim communities, and civic organizations.
 The Consul General highlighted the shared Islamic and U.S. values of community and compassion and underscored the importance of religious freedom.
 She also reiterated the commitment of the Consulate General to continue working with local Muslim communities.

-The U.S. Consulate General in Barcelona will remain closed on Wednesday September 24 in observance of a local holiday.
+The U.S. Consulate General in Barcelona will be closed on Tuesday, November 11, 2014 in observance of Veterans' Day U.S. holiday.

 The Consulate General in Barcelona does NOT issue visas.
 Visa processing takes place at the Embassy in Madrid.
 If you wish further information concerning visas, please visit Embassy Madrid's website.